gcmcnutt/cbc/README.md

 - maybe some logging too
 - consider shared state to re-establish sessions
 - migrate off of websockets to allow stateless
+- figure out the kustomize pattern for managed certs and fixed ips for ingress

 ## Stuff
 - gke